UK authorizes Merck antiviral pill, 1st shown to treat COVID

 In company trials, both men and women were instructed to either use contraception or abstain from sex.
 Pregnant women were excluded from the study.
 Merck has stated that the drug is safe when used as directed.

 Molnupiravir was initially studied as a potential flu therapy with funding from the U.S. government.
 Last year, researchers at Emory University decided to repurpose the drug as a potential COVID-19 treatment.
-They then licensed the drug to Ridgeback and its partner Merck.
+They then licensed the drug to Ridgeback and partner Merck.

 Last week, Merck agreed to allow other drugmakers to make its COVID-19 pill, in a move aimed at helping millions of people in poorer countries get access.
-The Medicines Patent Pool, a United Nations-backed group, said Merck will not receive royalties under the agreement for as long as the World Health Organization deems COVID-19 to be a global emergency.
+The Medicines Patent Pool, a U.N.-backed group, said Merck will not receive royalties under the agreement for as long as the World Health Organization deems COVID-19 to be a global emergency.

 But the deal was criticized by some activists for excluding many middle-income countries capable of making millions of treatments, including Brazil and China.

-Note: This story has been corrected to show that Merck announced preliminary results in September, not last month.